Western New England University School of Law: History

 Western New England College was established in 1919 as a branch of Northeastern University (then Northeastern College) and began offering evening law classes.
 In 1923, the first seven law graduates were recognized.
 In 1951, Western New England College received an independent charter and ended its affiliation with Northeastern.
 The full-time law program began in 1973.
 The law school has approximately 8,000 alumni.
 The S. Prestley Blake Law Center was first opened in 1978 at a cost of $3.4 million.
 The building is named after S. Prestley Blake, who made a substantial gift of $250,000 to the project.
 The law school underwent major renovations in 2007, including a new wing, lobby, and entrance.
 The project also saw the reconfiguration of several classrooms, creating smaller and more intimate learning environments.

 On July 1, 2011, Western New England College School of Law officially became Western New England University School of Law.
 The Massachusetts Board of Higher Education approved the change in March 2011.

+Admissions

+For the class entering in 2025, the law school accepted 452 out of 871 applicants (a 51.89% acceptance rate) with 112 of those accepted enrolling, a 24.78% yield rate (the percentage of accepted students who enrolled).
+Three students were not included in the acceptance statistics.
+The class consists of 115 students.
+The median LSAT score of enrolled students was 153 and the median undergraduate GPA was 3.27.
+Three students were not included in the GPA calculation and five were not included in the LSAT calculation as the five were JD-Next alternative to the LSAT admissions.
+The reported 25th/75th percentile LSAT scores and GPAs were 149/156 and 2.84/3.57.